-\The EPA standard states that it is necessary to perform certification testing with any ventilation that is likely to alter the units' performance.
+\ The EPA standard states that it is necessary to perform certification testing with any ventilation that is likely to alter the units' performance.
 For this reason, SBI has tested the effects of the forced air kit on the emissions of fine particles.
-Due to the design of our appliance and more specifically to the temperature sensor that is installed to control stops and starts, the forced ait kit does not affect the emission results.
+Due to the design of our appliance and more specifically to the temperature sensor that is installed to control stops and starts, the forced air kit does not affect the emission results.
 In fact, this option promotes the recovery of excess heat to later redistribute it to other rooms.
 During our testing, it was noted that the convection blowers underneath the firebox had more of an effect on the fine particles emission due to the air being directed onto the firebox thus cooling the unit.
 However, this appliance has already been tested for emission with one or more convection blowers.
 In conclusion, we have satisfied the environmental requirements efficiently.

-- IN CANADA, THE TERMINATION GRILL MUST BE INSTALLED AT LEAST 59" (150 CM) FROM THE FLOOR (B). - A 1" CLEARANCE TO COMBUSTIBLE MATERIALS (A) MUST BE LEFT AROUND THE TERMINATION GRILL.
+- IN CANADA, THE TERMINATION GRILL MUST BE INSTALLED AT LEAST 59" (150CM) FROM THE FLOOR (B). - A 1" CLEARANCE TO COMBUSTIBLE MATERIALS (A) MUST BE LEFT AROUND THE TERMINATION GRILL.

 For the complete installation procedure, see the installation manual provided with the kit.
-You can also download this manual on the web site.
+You can also download this manual on the web site www.empirecomfort.com (see St. Clair 3000 manual)

-APPENDIX 3 - BLOWER MAINTENANCE OR REPLACEMENT
+APPENDIX 4 - BLOWER MAINTENANCE OR REPLACEMENT